Turkey And Syria Earthquakes: How To Help The Victims Right Now

 Global Giving

 Global Giving helps connect non-profit organisations to donors.
-Itself a non-profit, it has launched the Turkey and Syria Earthquake Relief Fund with a target of raising USD 5 million (MYR 21492490 approx.) to meet relief needs.
+Itself a non-profit, it has launched the Turkey and Syria Earthquake Relief Fund with a target of raising USD 5 million (HKD 39248254 approx.) to meet relief needs.
 The money will initially be used to help provide urgent food, clean water, medicine, fuel and shelter.

 “As needs evolve, we will prioritize longer-term recovery efforts run by local, vetted organizations in the impacted areas,” the group said.